dan-nagle/h2m/README.txt

-1. Minimize libraries that might accidentally be linked into a build This will likely mean unloading all the modules that are not absolutely necessary to build h2m (probably meaning compiler packages and CMake).
+1. Minimize libraries that might accidentally be linked into a build This will likely mean unloading all the modules that are not absolutely necessary to build h2m (probably loading only compiler packages and CMake).
 If the system where the build is being attempted does not use modules, more complicated and individualized methods for avoiding the inclusion of bad library references into a build may be necessary.
 Every effort should be made to keep the linker from adding improper